ripero/pet_detective/README.md

 This file should always have two lines:
 * The first line must consist of a single integer number: the total distance that the car can travel.
-* The second line should be the x andd y coordinates of the initial position of the car.
+* The second line should be the x and y coordinates of the initial position of the car.

 For example, if the car can travel a distance of 14 intersections